OskyRosky/DataTerms/README.md

 ### Types of Data

-Data Lake:
+Data Lake

 Handles all types of data, whether structured, semi-structured, or unstructured, without any preprocessing.
 Ideal for storing massive amounts of raw data, which can later be processed and analyzed.
-Delta Lake:
+Delta Lake

 Primarily manages structured and semi-structured data, making it better suited for scenarios where data schema and quick querying are important.
 Focuses on maintaining the quality and usability of data rather than just storing it.

 ### Limitations

-Data Lake:
+Data Lake

 Prone to becoming a “data swamp” if not managed properly, where data becomes too voluminous and disorganized to be usable.
 Requires careful management and governance to maintain data quality and accessibility.

-Delta Lake:
+Delta Lake

 Introduces some performance overhead due to its ACID transaction log, which can affect high-frequency update scenarios.
 Limited to environments that utilize Apache Spark and are compatible with Parquet format storage.